Geospatial, Epidemiology and Outcomes Shared Resource (GEOSR)

 Geospatial Data Resources

-GEOSR ensures that Cancer Center members are equipped with the clinical and population data necessary to identify and address gaps in cancer-related research and services to the Catchment Area.
+GEOSR ensures that Cancer Center members are equipped with the clinical and population data necessary to identify and address gaps in cancer-related research and services in the Catchment Area.

 all